-- Communication is the life-blood of a healthy system.
+It's the life-blood of a healthy system.
 It’s not enough to have one good conversation or even a series of conversations.
 We help the organization develop appropriate structures for ongoing communication, not just more meetings.

 People are most accountable to themselves and the people directly around them.
 Peer-based accountability practices such as personal goal setting and 360 reviews foster enhanced buy-in and participation.

 The best decisions come from a full understanding of various perspectives.
 We work with organizations to provide more useful information to stakeholders and then by facilitating group discussions and interviews, we help people impacted by changes voice their ideas, concerns and interests.

 Partial List of Clients

-- City of Asheville Downtown Master Planning Group
+City of Asheville Downtown Master Planning Group

-- City of Asheville Transit Commission
+City of Asheville Transit Commission

-- Community Action Opportunities
+Community Action Opportunities